The Traditional Authorities

 Jennifer Fischer, Board Secretary.
 Member since 2024.

-Jennifer is a Chaplain Resident at Saint Elizabeths Hospital in Washington, D.C.
+Jennifer served most recently as a Chaplain Resident at Saint Elizabeths Hospital in Washington, D.C.
 Also a lawyer, she adjudicates citizen complaints at the DC Office of Police Complaints.
 Previously Jennifer worked at Arent Fox LLP, representing the government of Timor-Leste in litigation and also conducted internal investigations of corporations in areas such as the Foreign Corrupt Practices Act, Anti-Kickback Act, and export sanctions.
 Before her legal career, Jennifer led Habitat for Humanity in Ethiopia.
 Linkedin.

 The Organization

 From 2006 until 2012, Healing Bridges carried out much of its work in Colombia through the Corporación Visión Renacer, a non-profit that Carlos Salinas founded for this specific purpose with Colombian attorney Juan Pablo Barrios.
-The Corporación was able to receive funding for the Open Society Foundations and from USAID through its implementing partner MSD.
+The Corporación received funding for the Open Society Foundations and from USAID through its implementing partner MSD.

 Healing Bridges grew out of the Shamans’ Videohistory Project, an initiative to videotape the oral history of the elder Traditional Authorities of the Colombian Amazon that Salinas launched in December 2003.